College-Level Examination Program (CLEP)

 - Special technology is available for those candidates with documented disabilities requiring accommodations.

-As of October 17, 2014, CLEP examination may not be retaken within a 3-month period.
+As of October 17, 2014, CLEP examination on the same subject may not be retaken within a 3-month period.
 This waiting period provides the student with an opportunity to spend additional time preparing for the exam or the option of taking a classroom course.

-You will receive an unofficial score report immediately upon completion of your CLEP exam.
 A score recipient (college, employer, or certifying agency) that is selected through the software on the day of the exam is sent an official score report one time free of charge.
 Additional CLEP transcripts can be obtained for a fee by contacting College Board/CLEP directly.
 It will take approximately 12-15 business days from the date of request through College Board/CLEP for the score recipient to receive the transcript.
+Only official score reports will be assessed for credit.

 ¹Appointments are not available during midterms, finals or when the department is closed.